matty-liu/ptmm/README.md

 ## Implementation

 The populartimes is built first by creating a Google Map object.
-The Google Maps API allows us to append marker objects with latitude and longitude coordinates on the Map object we created.
-The markers(circles) can then be appended at specific locations where the restaurant is located on within the map object.

 ```JavaScript
 let map;